 Which Types Of Whales Can Be Spotted In New York?

-If you’ve decided to go whale watching, it is a good idea to read up on which whales you may see.
-With New York fast becoming a popular whale destination due to the change in currents, different whales have been spotted in recent years.
+If you’ve decided to go whale watching, reading up on which whales you may see is a good idea.
+With New York becoming a popular whale destination due to the change in currents, different whales have been spotted in recent years.

 North Atlantic Right Whale